 We are focused on improving math instruction by increasing the amount of time for math instruction and providing a variety of access points to math understanding.
 We have integrated conceptual math (through STMATH, Math Solutions activities and Jo Boaler activities) with algorithm practice using a spiral approach and we utilize student talk aloud problem solving approaches.
-A large committee of teachers has recently adopted a new curriculum for all grade levels.
+Our students work from concept to algorithm and we believe in math practice repetition as well as concept development (Mountain Math, Marcy Cook, ST Math).
+We will be entering our second year of a teacher selected math curriculum and a team of teachers will receive special training to support other teachers to implement it with fidelity.

-We are focused on improving literacy through the use of Readers and Writers Workshop which involves mini-lessons, conferring with students individually and in small groups, both guided and shared reading, the use of close reading strategies in non-fiction and primary source texts and explicit vocabulary instruction (via Activated Reader).
-For struggling students we use interventions such as Signs for Sounds, Lindamood-Bell programs (Seeing Stars, Lips) and one-on-one support.
-In our K-1 we use explicit phonics instruction in small groups and class lessons.
+We are focused on improving literacy through a variety of strategies which can include the use of readers and writers workshops that involve mini-lessons, conferring with students individually and in small groups, both guided and shared reading, the use of close reading strategies in non-fiction and primary source texts and explicit vocabulary instruction.
+We work on the mechanics of writing in a variety of ways and have resources readily available for teachers.
+For struggling students we use interventions such as Signs for Sounds, Lindamood-Bell programs (Seeing Stars, Lips), Orton-Gillingham and Wilson strategies and one-on-one support.
+In our K-2 all teachers use explicit phonics instruction in small groups and class lessons.